carangorango/vagueness-games/paper/version_03/reaction-to-reviewers/reaction.md

 > ii) Section 6.2 could still be a bit shorter, though it's fine as is.

+Given this is not a strict requirement, we chose to leave the section as it is given that we find the content important to situate our contribution in the context of similar work.

 > iii) In fig 4, why is one of the categories 0-~.2 and then .6-1?
 Does the similarity metric go around in a circle?
 If not, it seems weird that 0-.2 evolved to be the first message rather than the second (which has a response closer to it).